karthikbattula02/RedShift_CICD/README.md

-Webhook trigger at 19:49 for Ok
+Webhook trigger at 23:56 for timed out